JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 ### Subscribe & Unsubscribe Inputs {#shiny-input-sub-unsub}

-Finally, a crucial method is `subscribe`, this is run when the input is registered (more on that later) and is used to determine when shiny sends new values of the input back to the server.
-This method also accepts a `callback` which is the same function that tells shiny to update the value.
+Finally, a crucial method is `subscribe`, this is run when the input is registered (more on that later) and is used to determine when Shiny sends new values of the input back to the server.
+This method also accepts a `callback` which is the same function that tells Shiny to update the value.
 This callback function accepts a single boolean value which in the [source code](https://github.com/rstudio/shiny/blob/master/srcjs/input_binding.js#L18) states is used to enable debouncing or throttling.
 This is covered in the next section on rate policy.

 This method often consists of an event listener that observes changes on the input to send its to the server.
 In layman terms, when the switch input changes (on to off or vice versa) run the `callback` function which sends the data to the server.